2.2 Admission/Registration/Enrollment

 TRANSFER CREDIT

 A student enrolling at one of the Maricopa Community Colleges after having attended other post-secondary institutions can have coursework evaluated for transfer credit.
 To be eligible for evaluation, coursework must appear on official transcripts from the source institutions.
 The official transcripts must be mailed or sent through an approved electronic transfer method directly from the source institutions to the Admissions and Records/Enrollment Services Office of the receiving institutions.
+Exceptions may be made for students who are identified as part of a special reverse transfer cohort (e.g. reverse transfer), who have transcript exchange as a cohort condition.
+Other exceptions may be made on a case by case basis.
 Hand-carried and emailed transcripts cannot be accepted for an official evaluation.
 Students should allow approximately 10 days before confirming with your Maricopa Community College that the transcript(s) was received.
 The Admissions and Records/Enrollment Services Office at the receiving institutions will complete course-by-course evaluations for all submitted transcripts upon student request.
 The award of transfer credit shall not express or imply that all transfer credit will be fully accepted or applied toward all Maricopa degree and certificate requirements.

-The Maricopa Community Colleges will evaluate coursework from institutions listed in the database of institutions and programs accredited by recognized U.S. accrediting organizations at the time the coursework was taken.
+The Maricopa Community Colleges will evaluate coursework from institutions listed in the Database of Accredited Postsecondary Institutions and Programs, accredited by recognized U.S. accrediting organizations at the time the coursework was taken.
 To be “recognized” means that the accreditors in the database have been reviewed by the Council For Higher Education Accreditation (CHEA) or by the U.S. Department of Education (USDE) or both and meet the quality standards of the respective organizations.

 CONDITIONS OF TRANSFER CREDIT:

-• Courses with different credit systems (quarter hours, units) are converted to semester hours of credit.
-The semester conversion of quarter credits is at a rate of .67 semester credit hours for each quarter hour.
+- Courses with different credit systems (quarter hours, trimester, units) are converted to semester hours of credit.
+The semester conversion of quarter credits is at a rate of .67 semester credits for each quarter credit.
+For example, 4 quarter credits will convert to 2.68 semester credits.
+Trimester credits will be determined by the credit definition of the transferring institution, and converted, as needed, to semester credits.

-• The age of credit may be considered in applying credit toward degrees and certificate programs.
+- The age of credit may be considered in applying credit toward degrees and certificate programs as outlined in A.R.
+2.2.5 Catalog Under Which A Student Graduates.

 PRIOR LEARNING ASSESSMENT (PLA)